glipR/eV3sim/README.md

 * Support multiple languages and ways of working
 * Support many of the customisation features present in original ev3sim (something akin to custom presets)
 * Provide an easy way to replay games for tournament settings or testing
-* Require at most minimal code change from the user point of view between simulation and reality.
+* Require at most minimal code change from the user point of view between simulation and reality (Some small tweaks seem required, but make it easy to support a new language).

 ### Anti-Goals